f-elipeVieira/f-elipeVieira/README.md

 - 👋 Hi, I’m @f-elipeVieira
 - 👀 I’m interested in enjoying life at my best
-- 🌱 I’m currently learning Python, JS and CSS
+- 🌱 I’m currently learning Java, PHP and Javascript
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Java Projects so I can learn more
 - 📫 How to reach me: send me a message
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like plants